 • Shorten the time required to confirm a clinical diagnosis of mouse rotavirus

-• Ensure that vivariums are free of mouse rotavirus
+• Help ensure that vivariums are free of mouse rotavirus

 • Early prevention of spread of mouse rotavirus among a vivarium